Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

   list  List secret ids and metadata in an Azure...
 ```
 The following subcommands require `--keyvault-*` and `--aad-*` options in
 order to work.
+Alternatively, you can specify these in the `credentials.json`
+file, but these options are mutually exclusive of other properties.
 Please refer to the
 [Azure KeyVault and Batch Shipyard guide](74-batch-shipyard-azure-keyvault.md)
 for more information.
 * `add` will add the specified credentials json as a secret to an Azure